philipp-baumann/simplerspec-pedometron-article/README.md

 Simplerspec uses prospectr for key steps and data.table for simple operations.
 The following scheme summarizes the steps.

+In a nutshell, spectral data processing can be done in one pipeline.
 Resampling in this contexts refers to to creating a new a axis interval in spectra.

-In a nutshell, spectral data processing can be done in one pipeline.
+Spectra are averaged because there are 3 replicate measurements for each soil sample.
+Preprocessing is done to reduce scattering and noise in spectra.

 ``` r
 spc_proc <-